Belgian Armed Forces: Belgian Air Force

-The air force consists of two fighter aircraft wing, the second tactical wing in Florennes, operating the F-16 Fighting Falcon and a unit (80 UAV squadron) flying the B-Hunter reconnaissance UAV, the 10 tactical wing in Kleine Brogel, operating the F-16 Fighting Falcon, the 15 air transport wing in Melsbroek operating 10 Lockheed C-130 Hercules transport aircraft and 2 out of 8 Airbus A400M Atlas modern transport aircraft which will replace the C-130s.
-Two of the new A400Ms are currently operable (CT-01, shared with the Luxembourg Air Force and CT-02), four more are scheduled to arrive in 2021.
+The air force consists of two fighter aircraft wings, the 2nd Tactical Wing in Florennes operating the F-16 Fighting Falcon and the 10th Tactical Wing in Kleine Brogel also operating the F-16 Fighting Falcon.
+The air force also has the 15th Air Transport Wing in Melsbroek operating Airbus A400M Atlas modern transport aircraft.
 The 15th Wing also operates a small fleet of troop transport and VIP aircraft.
-The first wing in Beauvechain operates training aircraft and helicopters (A-109 and NH-90 helicopters).
+The fourth and final wing, the 1st Wing in Beauvechain operates training aircraft and helicopters (A-109 helicopters).
+The air force also has a unit (80 UAV Squadron) flying the MQ-9B SkyGuardian UAV.
 Aside from these flying units, the air force is supported by several support units, such as an air traffic control center, an air defense center (Control and Reporting Center), a meteorological wing and an aviation safety directorate.